 To start off, opossums do not hibernate due to their low body fat content, but they do search for warm shelter.
 This includes venturing indoors into your attic, chimney, or crawlspace.

-While it may appear that moles have disappeared from your property, they have only burrowed further below the frozen surface.
-Their molehills may not be present, but as the ground thaws in the spring the mounds will reappear.
+While it may appear that moles have disappeared from your property, they have only burrowed further below the frozen surface during the winter.
+Their molehills may not be present, but as the ground thaws in the spring, the mounds will reappear.

 Similar to the opossum, raccoons do not hibernate but search for warm dens.
 However, in extreme temperatures, they can sleep up to a month.
 Although they are usually solitary creatures, some will den in groups during the coldest days of the winter.

 During the warmer months, squirrels gather and stash their food for the winter season because they do not enter hibernation sleep.
 Throughout the day, they are active outside.
 However, they do stay in their nests during extreme weather conditions.
 If you hear rustling coming from your attic during the day, squirrels may be nested in your attic!